-Further down we will break down all of our cost to live in Italy, but as you can already see, it is not expensive to live in Italy.
+Further down we will break down all of our costs to live in Italy, but as you can already see, it is not expensive to live in Italy.

-However, above everything, we had always dreamed of living in Italy for a year, learn the language and familiarise ourselves better with the culture.
-So we went to Italy and started settling down early 2017.
+However, above everything, we had always dreamed of living in Italy for a year, learning the language and familiarising ourselves better with the culture.
+So we went to Italy and started settling down.

 Why have we chosen the city of Parma to live in Italy?

 Parma is a rich city.
-Not as much as before the 2008 economical crisis, but still better off than the rest of the country.
-It’s located in the region of Emilia-Romagna and known as the gastronomic capital of Italy.
-We have heard “of Europe” as well, but for the sake of this argument, let’s keep in Italy.
+Not as much as before the 2008 economic crisis, but still better off than the rest of the country.
+It’s located in the region of Emilia-Romagna and is known as the gastronomic capital of Italy.
+We have heard “of Europe” as well, but for the sake of this argument, let’s keep it in Italy.

 How is life in Italy

-PS: (Update) We left Italy on July 2018.
+PS: (Update) We already left Italy to continue our travels around the world.
 However, we keep this post updated with values and costs from friends still living in Italy, plus a lot of research from our side.